+Chimney breasts and fireplaces Not applicable.
+Internal decorations Visually inspected.
+Paintwork, paperwork and tilework finishes were noted.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the electric meter located in the under stair cupboard.
+Mains supply.
+The electricity meter and fuse box are wall mounted to a built-in cupboard located off the entrance hallway.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter boxed externally.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, Tracer, plumbing, bacinoom numgs cylinders and fittings without removing any insulation.
+Mains supply.
+The gas meter is externally housed to a uPVC casing to the rear elevation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Three piece suite within the bathroom.
-Heating and hot water Accessible parts of the system were visually inspected apart Trouting and not mater from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Gas fired central heating system to steel panel radiators.
-There is a back boiler off the gas fire within the living room.
-The hot water tank was situated in the rear bedroom cupboard and has been insulated with foam.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-To main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
-The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+The bathroom fittings comprise a three piece suite with an electric shower provided above the bath.

+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.